ricardoquesada/c64-commando-2084/README.md

 Apparently, the original idea was to ship Commando with 4 levels instead of 3.
-There is a lot of code/data that indicates that a "level 2" (the levels that are shipped with Commando are level 0, 1 and 3) was in progress, or finished.
+There is a lot of code/data that indicates that a "level 2" (the levels that are shipped with Commando are level 0, 1 and 3) was in progress, or even finished.

 All the actions, charset-mask, trigger rows are present.
 What's missing is the the map and a partial charset.
-The charset used for the main screen is likely the one designed for level2.
+The charset used for the main screen is likely the one designed for level 2.

-Especulation from my part, "Level 2" was probably removed due to lack of time (?) or due lack of RAM to create a single-load game (?).
+Speculation from my part, "Level 2" was probably removed due to lack of time (?) or due lack of RAM to create a single-load game (?).

 For more info about this level, search for "LVL2" in the [`main.asm`][main.asm].